 The Cellworks Biosimulation Platform

-Ex-vivo testing and purist machine learning technologies operate in a ‘black box’ mode, with little explanatory power.
-Cellworks is different.
-For each single patient, we describe with complete explanatory power and with full causality, the mechanism by which a therapy works for a given patient’s disease.
-All the inner workings of the patient’s disease pathway interactions are presented in a transparent manner to the clinician.
-Because, explanatory power is believing.
+Unlike conventional ex vivo testing and machine learning technologies that operate in a ‘black box’ mode with little explanatory power, Cellworks describes with full causality, the mechanism by which a therapy works for a given patient’s disease.